 - High-dependency or intensive care.

 - Sucking chest wounds must be closed immediately.
-Vaseline® gauze pads sealed on only 3 sides can act as a flutter valve.
+Vaseline® gauze pads sealed on only three sides can act as a flutter valve.
 The seal is completed when the chest drain is inserted.

 - Relieve any tension pneumothorax by needling the chest on the side of the suspected lesion before inserting a 32G chest drain or doing X-rays.
 Delay may be fatal.
 A tension pneumothorax gives hyper-resonance on that side and the trachea is deviated away from it.

 - Infection is a major problem.
-Risk is reduced by early drainage of haemothorax, wide debridement of damaged tissue, delayed closure of wounds and prolonged antibiotics.
+Risk is reduced by early drainage of haemothorax, wide debridement of damaged tissue, delayed closure of wounds, and use of prolonged antibiotics.